async-profiler/async-profiler/README.md

 * `status` - prints profiling status: whether profiler is active and for how long.

+* `list` - show the list of available profiling events.

 * `-d N` - the profiling duration, in seconds.
 If no `start`, `stop` or `status` option is given, the profiler will run for the specified period of time and then automatically stop.
 Example: `./profiler.sh -d 30 8983`

-* `-e event` - the profiling event: either `cpu` or `alloc`.
+* `-e event` - the profiling event: `cpu`, `alloc`, `lock`, `cache-misses` etc.
+Use `list` to see the complete list of available events.

-In allocation profiling mode the top frame of every call trace will be the class of the allocated object, and the counter will be the total allocated bytes in all samples of the given call trace.
+  In allocation profiling mode the top frame of every call trace is the class of the allocated object, and the counter is the total allocated bytes in all samples of the given call trace.

+  In lock profiling mode the top frame is the class of monitor object, and the counter is number of nanoseconds it took to enter the monitor.

 * `-i N` - sets the profiling interval, in nanoseconds.
 Only CPU active time is counted.
 No samples are collected while CPU is idle.
 The default is